-The OpenMx project is funded through the Interdisciplinary Program of the National Institutes of Health Roadmap initiative.
+The OpenMx project was originally funded through the Interdisciplinary Program of the National Institutes of Health Roadmap initiative.
+It is now funded through research grant DA-018673 from NIDA.
 We currently have 14 core team members and 25 core beta testers located in 5 countries and 23 academic institutions.
 The home base of the OpenMx project is in the Human Dynamics Lab in the Department of Psychology at the University of Virginia.
 The project is licensed under the Apache License, Version 2.0.

 In the late 1980s, Steve Boker and Jack McArdle wrote some software for the analysis of path models called Rampath.
 In 1990, Michael Neale began writing the SEM package Mx

 .
 In the early 90s, Michael Neale and Steve Boker merged the Rampath algorithm into Mx

 and a strange monster was born: the MX GUI.
 People could point and click their way through building a path model in a front end